 You keep it secret

-Not just private, secret.
-There’s a difference.
-Private means it’s your business and you don’t feel compelled to share it.
-Secret means you’re actively hiding it, clearing your history, lying about your time, feeling a rush of panic when someone picks up your phone.
+Secrecy is different from privacy.
+Private means it is your business and you do not feel compelled to share it.
+Secret means you are actively hiding it, clearing your history, lying about your time, or feeling panic when someone picks up your phone.

 The weight of that secrecy is itself a cost.
-It isolates you.
-It makes intimacy harder.
-It creates a double life that takes energy to maintain.
+It can isolate you, make intimacy harder, and create a double life that takes energy to maintain.

 Twenty honest questions